 I simply fail to understand how a phenomenalist, someone like Ernst Mach or Ayer and Carnap in their early years, can accept scientific explanations literally.
 How can he accept that the nervous system constructs experience?
 The nervous system, like all external things, is mind-independent!
 If only sensations and logical constructions out of them exist, then there is no nervous system (independent of our sensations)!
 And so consciousness and sense-data, being effectively the only things that exist, become a permanent mystery, as does science itself.
 Is it possible for thinkers to be so confused??
 Lenin shares my befuddlement. “…Sensation, then,” he paraphrases, “exists without ‘substance,’ i.e., thought exists without brain!
 Are there really philosophers capable of defending this brainless philosophy?
 There are!”

 I emailed Chomsky about this.
 He answered: “Carnap wasn’t a phenomenalist in the usual sense.
 In his Logische Aufbau der Welt he did take sense data as a basis for his constructions, but that is because it seemed to him to work, as opposed to taking physical objects.
 And he accepted scientific explanations.
 There’s no inconsistency.
 We can believe, with Russell, that the most trustworthy evidence we have is our own immediate experience and that science is the organized effort to make sense out of it, and still regard the whole edifice of science, including postulation of the nervous system, as the best explanation, with no inconsistency.”
 Obviously the last sentence is right.
 But if we don’t countenance the existence of mind-independent matter, surely we can’t accept scientific explanations.
 From everything I’ve read by and about them, the logical positivists—at least, most of them—rejected not only the existence of theoretical entities but even the meaningfulness of the statement that matter exists independently of its being perceived.
 (Thus, Ayer said that “The chair exists when I’m not looking at it” means only that I would have certain sense-impressions if I looked in ‘its’ direction.
-(Reminds me a little of Berkeley.))
-But science is committed to the mind-independence of matter.
+(Again, similar to Berkeley.))
+But science is, surely, committed to the mind-independence of matter, or scientific realism.
 So it seems that Ayer and others, if my characterization of them is correct, can’t consistently believe in the literal truth of scientific hypotheses.

 I’m always suspicious of philosophies that can’t be stated in plain English.
 All this talk about “linguistic frameworks” and this refusal to be pinned down to one position, at times adopting the language of realism, at others the language of idealism, and at others saying that the whole issue is misguided—makes me suspicious.